SLINGhub/midar/README.md

 <!-- badges: end -->

+> ### IMPORTANT NOTE
+> This current version in the main branch is **outdated**.
+A considerably revised version will be made available by **End of October 2024**.
+Please wait until then.
+Thank you for your interest and feel free to contact me anytime!

 `MiDAR` is an R package to reproducibly manage, post-process, visualize, apply quality control, and analyze small-molecule mass spectrometry (MS) datasets, e.g. from targeted lipidomics and metabolomics experiments.

 `MiDAR` is tailored to handle different analytical designs, data types and data processing strategies.
 As such, this package provides functions to import data files from from different commercial and open-source tools.
 Data processing functions include, internal standard and sample amount-based normalization, quantification, as well as drift and batch corrections.
 Quality control (QC) functions provide QC metrics and plots of raw and processed data, and QC-based feature filtering.